 Did you know that the Philadelphia College of Osteopathic Medicine Library covers author publishing fees for a multitude of open access journals?
 If you're interested in publishing articles available to all, read on for instructions for publishing in BioMed Central, BMJ Case Reports, PLOS, and SpringerOpen.
 Only submissions made by current PCOM faculty, staff, residents, or students using a PCOM email address can be covered.
 Student submissions must be dated before their graduation date.

-Through the Library's membership with BioMed Central, the Library will pay for up to two accepted manuscripts in a 12 month period when current PCOM faculty, staff, residents, or students submit using your PCOM email address.
-This means that you can publish in any BioMed Central journal without paying an author fee.
-BioMed Central also hosts the SpringerOpen platform.
+Through the Library's membership with BioMed Central, the Library will pay for up to two accepted manuscripts in a 12 month period when current PCOM faculty, staff, residents, or students submit using your PCOM email address and check the box stating that you are covered by a BMC/SpringerOpen Membership Account.
+See submission instructions for more information.

 BioMed Central is an STM (science, technology, and medicine) publisher of peer-reviewed open access journals.
 The portfolio of journals spans all areas of biology, biomedicine, and medicine.
 All original research articles published by BioMed Central are made freely accessible online immediately upon publication.
 Authors publishing with BioMed Central retain the copyright to their work, licensing it under the Creative Commons Attribution License which allows articles to be re-used and re-distributed without restriction, as long as the original work is correctly cited.

-The PCOM Library now has an institutional fellowship with BMJ Case Reports, allowing PCOM faculty, staff, and students to submit case reports - manuscripts without paying an individual fee.
+The PCOM Library now has an institutional fellowship with BMJ Case Reports, allowing PCOM faculty, staff, residents, and students to submit case report manuscripts without paying an individual fee.
 When you’re ready to submit your report, contact your liaison librarian to get the fellowship code.

 BMJ Case Reports accepts cases in a wide range of clinical and non-clinical specialties.
 BMJ Case Reports makes it easy to submit cases by providing templates for full cases, images in cases, and global health cases.
 These templates can be accessed, along with additional guidelines for writing, on the Instructions for Authors page.

-The Library now pays faculty and student publication fees for PLOS ONE, PLOS Biology, and PLOS Medicine.
+The Library now pays faculty, staff, resident, and student publication fees for PLOS ONE, PLOS Biology, and PLOS Medicine.
 The Library will pay for up to two accepted manuscripts in a 12 month period when submitted using a PCOM email address.

 PLOS ONE is the world’s first multidisciplinary open access journal and accepts scientifically rigorous research, regardless of novelty.
 PLOS ONE features original research from the natural sciences, medical research, engineering, as well as the related social sciences and humanities that will contribute to the base of scientific knowledge.
 By not excluding research on the basis of subject area, PLOS ONE facilitates the discovery of connections between research whether within or between disciplines.
 The journal’s publication criteria are based on high ethical standards and the rigor of the methodology and conclusions reported.
 PLOS Biology publishes significant advances across the biological sciences, while PLOS Medicine publishes articles of general interest on biomedical, environmental, social and political determinants of health.
 The journal emphasizes work that advances clinical practice, health policy or pathophysiological understanding to benefit health in a variety of settings.